jlokimlin/anomaly_detection/README.md

 ### Getting started

-TODO: Instructions on how to get a copy of the project up and running on your local machine.
+Clone project into working directory and use pip3 to built requirements.

 ### Author
-* Jon Lo Kim Lin - **Initial work**
+* Jon Lo Kim Lin

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.